gazebosim/gz-sim/tutorials/log.md

 ## Known issues

-* When using command-line playback there is currently a small caveat.
-In the case that the recorded file uses `ogre2`, the playback appears brighter, because the default SDF that is loaded by Server.cc for playback uses `ogre`.

 * Currently, specifying record and playback at the same time is not allowed.
 We may support this in the future, to support cropping a recording or changing the encoding.